urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

   Try with resource release resources when they are not needed implicitly Try-with-resources resource must either be a variable declaration
-    or an expression denoting a reference to a final or effectively final variable Example
+    or an expression denoting a reference to a final or effectively final variable When an exception is thrown inside the try block, the resources are closed in inversed creation order, thus their close() methods invoked.
+    If exceptions occur inside the close() methods, they are added to the suppresed exceptions array in the main exception Example
     try (Closable autoClosableElement = new Closable()) {
       // Code that may cause an exception